 The music sampled for "Ode to O-Ren Ishii" is the title track from the film The Psychic (1977).
 Since an instrumental version is not included on the soundtrack, it has become an increasingly popular download.

-After the Bride leaves O-Ren's door at the House of Blue Leaves (when Go-Go returns inside) we follow her down the stairs through the bar, past the kitchen, into the ladies room; we then go out of the ladies' room, back to the stairs and follow Sofie Fatale along the exact same path to the ladies' room, ending with the ring of her cellphone.
-All in a single take.
+After the Bride leaves O-Ren's door at the House of Blue Leaves (when Go-Go returns inside) the camera follows her down the stairs through the bar, past the kitchen, into the ladies room; we then go out of the ladies' room, back to the stairs and follow Sofie Fatale along the exact same path to the ladies' room, ending with the ring of her cellphone.
+The shot is done in a single, unedited take.

 [Red Apple cigarettes]